AOC AG271QG Review: Nearly Everything You Could Ask for in a 2K Monitor

 Consequently, G-Sync is probably a better option here, as it flawlessly prevents tearing (and basically negates blurring) at higher refresh rates.
 And if you're seriously considering adding this monitor to your setup, it's something you're going to want to take advantage of.

-As is the growing trend amongst newer IPS monitors, the AG271QG has a crazy-low response time of 4ms, putting it on par with or above a lot of TN monitors out there.
-And when compared to other IPS monitors, such as some of those in the ASUS and Dell lines, its black to white transitions take the cake.
-In essence, pixel responsiveness and signal delay aren't issues you're going to fight with -- at least not at levels that are going to affect your playing.
+The AG271QG has a crazy-low response time of 4ms, putting it on par with or above a lot of other monitors out there, though its black to white transitions take the cake.
+In essence, pixel responsiveness and signal delay aren't issues you're going to fight with — at least not at levels that are going to affect your playing.
 Being made with eSports players in mind, this AGON model does exactly what it's advertised to do.

 As far as G-Sync IPS monitors go, the AGON 271QG stands near the front of the pack.
 Its colors and contrast ratios are fantastic, and it provides excellent refresh rates without screen tearing or jittering.
 Input lag is practically nonexistent, which is a boon for competitive gamers of all shapes and sizes.

 Sure, its menus could use a bit of love, but if that's the only complaint we can really find here, it's a minute one that can be easily overlooked.
 If you're in the market for a 2560x1440p 2K monitor that can blow refresh rates out of the water while also providing great color and expansive viewing ranges, the AG271QG is a monitor you're going to want to seriously consider.

 Its high price tag might dissuade more casual gamers from picking it up, but when you start to look at everything you get in this near-complete package, it's a little easier to swallow.

 You can buy the AGON AG271QG on Amazon for $599.99.